alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

       * It's much easier to design and maintain a C++ API without paying the price for the abstraction.
 Templates, and destructors provide a way to expose complex behavior without burdening the users with a huge number of specific functions and gotchas.
 Exceptions provide a natural way to handle errors.
       * Moreover many languages (like Java, Python, Lua, and others) provide ways to bind a C++ API in a much more natural way than a C one (including higher-order C++ constructs).
 It would be a shame to miss-out on this.
       * This is not to ban a C interface.
 A C interface will necessarily exist.
 Many languages would have an easier time with C. Still the "natural" programming language of the API and the only way to access low-level features would be C++.
+      * There are multiple arguments in favor of going C first if we're shipping a closed-source library.
+Things to consider in this case would be binaries for special instruction sets, using the library as a plugin with `dlopen`/`dlsym` and more.
+However this is not the case here.
+Moreover even if were we could still cover all the needs by using [DynaMix](https://github.com/iboB/dynamix)
     * We will provide API wrappers for popular languages
     * Eventually we will provide REST and WebSocket interfaces to the API.
     * The C wrapper will be part of this repo.